Journey to the Poles of Inaccessibility

-We were approached by Chris Brown, an individual on a one man mission to travel to 20 identified Poles of Inaccessibility around the world.
-As leading providers of GIS software and spatial data solutions to the UK market for 25 years, our team were confident that they could meet the customers’ bespoke requirements.
+Chris Brown, an individual on a one-man mission to travel to 20 worldwide Poles of Inaccessibility, challenged us to get him to each location on his list.
+As leading providers of spatial data solutions and GIS software for 25 years, our team were confident that they could meet the bespoke requirements.

-Chris had identified 20 locations in which he would like to travel to a Point.
-It was up to Miso to calculate where these poles were and place them as points on a map, also providing co-ordinates so that the customer could have confidence that the exact location being navigated to truly qualified as a Pole of Inaccessibility.
+Chris had identified 20 locations in which he would like to travel to a ‘Pole’.
+It was up to us to calculate where these poles were and place them as points on a map.
+We’d also be providing co-ordinates so Chris could have confidence that the exact location he was travelling to qualified as a Pole of Inaccessibility.

-The team would have to be flexible, and adapt to any alterations made to the exact details of the project as it was being completed.
+The team would need to be flexible and adapt to any alterations made to the project as it was being completed.

-Poles of Inaccessibility, in basic terms, are points on the map that are the furthest from a boundary.
-The initialism POI is often used to refer to the Poles, but the client also puts forward an alternative; PIA (as in Points of InAccessibility).
-A POI/PIA is located at the most distant point from the boundaries within a given area.
-This means that a PIA is not necessarily the geographical centre of the same area (Centre of Gravity).
-The Poles of Inaccessibility theory can therefore be applied to any area as all areas, no matter how small, have boundaries – it’s been suggested that points falling into this criteria (i.e. those located on smaller land masses) should be labelled instead as Points of Inaccessibility.*
+Poles of Inaccessibility are points situated furthest from a boundary.
+POI is often used to refer to the Poles, but Chris also puts forward an alternative; PIA (as in Points of InAccessibility).
+All areas, even the smallest, have boundaries so the theory can be applied to any area.
+It’s been suggested that points located on smaller landmasses should instead be labelled Points of Inaccessibility.*

-- Using ESRI ArcMap, the boundaries of the requested areas were identified, and clipped individually.
-The area was now a polygon in SHP format.
+- The boundaries of the requested areas were identified and clipped individually, using ESRI ArcMap.
+The area was now a polygon in .shp format.

-- Next, using QGIS, and its helpful plugin, Pole of Inaccessibility, the calculation was made and the resultant point placed within the polygon.
+- Next, using QGIS, the calculation was made and the POI was placed within the polygon.

-- Using FME, two Workflows were built for separate purposes:
+- Two FME Workflows were built with separate purposes:

-- The first generated a latitude and longitude co-ordinate for the point.
+- The first generated a latitude and longitude co-ordinate for the POI.

-- The second calculated the distance from the point to its nearest boundary.
+- The second calculated the distance from the POI to its nearest boundary.

-- The process was repeated for each of the 20 points supplied to the customer.
+- The process was repeated for each of the 20 points.

-- The points were combined on a single map image, with complementary details of each point included in a single .csv file.
+- The points were combined on a single map view, with details of each point included in an accompanying .csv file.

-Chris has already begun visiting the PIAs that we provided him with.
-He’s even been kind enough to share some photos of his travels with the team here at Miso.
+Chris has already started visiting the locations and he’s been kind enough to share some photos with the team here at Miso.

 All the best for the remaining visits, Chris!

-* There is some deliberation over the use of the term “Poles of Inaccessibility”, and whether this should be re-termed in the context of this project, as “Points of Inaccessibility”.
-The original Poles were calculated in 2007 by Garcia-Castellanos & Lombardo, and the term coined then.
-For points located on smaller land masses, would the term “Points of Inaccessibility” be more befitting?
-Chris has his own views on the terminology, which is available to read here.
+* There is some debate over the use of the term “Poles of Inaccessibility”, and whether “Points of Inaccessibility” would be a better alternative.
+Garcia-Castellanos & Lombardo calculated the original Poles in 2007, and the term was coined then.
+Chris has his own views on which term should be used and when – read them here.